 As shown in Table 7, the maintenance activities for the STAP are a low trip generator.
-With 64 daily trips that would replace 41 existing trips, it would result in a net increase of less than 250 daily vehicle trips and less than 1,000 VMT per site over existing conditions.
-Even with the combined daily construction (90 trips) and maintenance trips (23 trips), the project would generate less than 250 trips per day.
-LADOT guidelines indicate that a project is not required to undertake a further traffic study and does not have the potential to result in significant traffic impacts.
+With 81 daily trips that would replace 41 existing trips, and an additional 12 trips could be expected for the maintenance of future advertising displays.
+This would result in a net increase of 52 additional trips (or less than 250 daily vehicle trips and less than 1,000 VMT per site) over existing conditions.
+Even with the combined daily construction (120 trips) and maintenance trips (52 trips), the project would generate less than 250 trips per day.
+The TAG indicates that a project is not required to undertake a further traffic study and does not have the potential to result in significant traffic impacts.
 A traffic study is not required for the project, and significant project traffic impacts would not occur.

-6.5 Responses to CEQA Checklist
+6.6 Responses to CEQA Checklist